iceice666/resourcepack-server/README.md

 # ResourcePack Server

-This is a mod that allow you host a resource pack server on your own server.
+This is a mod that allows you to host a resource pack server on your own server.

 ## How to use
 1. Install the mod on your server.